 Machine science is one of the oldest and most traditional of the engineering sciences, characterised by a strong desire to think differently and effect change in the world.

-The high level civilization in the world is based strongly on welded metal structures, which keep the constructions in shape and machines running.
-Design and production of those are one of the most fascinating engineering tasks.
+The high-level civilisation in the world is based strongly on welded metal structures, which keep constructions in shape and machines running.
+Their design and production are one of the fascinating engineering tasks.

-In this master's programme you will get the newest and purposeful knowledge and expertize for design and manufacturing of innovative, sustainable, competitive and safe welded metal structures for demanding applications, especially for dynamic loading or arctic conditions.
+In this Master's programme, you will acquire the newest and most purposeful knowledge and expertise for the design and manufacturing of innovative, sustainable, competitive and safe welded metal structures for demanding applications, especially for dynamic loading or arctic conditions.

 Teaching and research are carried out in close cooperation with enterprises and other universities and research institutions.